daffabadran-dev/daffabadran-dev/README.md

 ### 🚀 About Me

-- 🎓 Currently learning at a Fullstack Developer bootcamp
+- 🎓 Currently learning at a Front end Dev!
 - 😆 friendly
 - 🌱 love study together
 - 💬 Open for collaboration or discussion—feel free to reach out!